 Any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation and Employment (Ch.
-31) benefits, with payment to the University pending from the VA, the University will not:
+33), Vocational Rehabilitation and Employment (Ch.
+31), or Dependents Education Assistance/DEA (Ch.
+35) benefits, with payment to the University pending from the VA, the University will not: